guitarvydas/app/das2f/view2.md

 # query
-    % from common.pl but using vfb.pl instead of fb.pl
+    % from common.pl but using fb.pl instead of fb.pl
     consult(fb),
     consult(shapes),
     consult(values),